-The Diploma of Event Management - Professional Program is delivered as a flexible, student-focused night course which includes a blend of classroom activities and online study.
+The Diploma of Event Management - Professional Program is delivered as a flexible, student-focused night course which includes a blend of classroom study and off campus activities.

 Career opportunities, include: